Ribbed Macron Shell, Macron aethiops

 Ribbed Macron Shell, Macron aethiops.
 Shell collected off the beach of San Juanico, Baja California Sur, February 2023.
 Size: 7.4 cm (2.9 inches) x 4.9 cm (1.9 inches).
 Collection, photograph and Identification courtesy of Colin Campbell, DVM, Punta Chivato.

 Ribbed Macron Shell, Macron aethiops.
-Shell collected off the beach of Bahía Concepción, Baja California Sur, October 2019.
+Shell collected off the beach of Guerrero Negro, Baja California Sur, October 2019.
 Size: 8.1 cm (3.2 inches) x 5.0 cm (2.0 inches).
 Collection, photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-The Ribbed Macron, Macron aethiops (Reeve, 1847), is a gastropod mollusk that is a member of the Buccinidae Family of Whelks.
+Phylogeny: The Ribbed Macron Shell, Macron aethiops (Reeve, 1847), is a gastropod mollusk that is a member of the Buccinidae Family of Whelks.
+The genus Macron is one of eighteen genera in this family, and there are five species in this genus.
 They are also known as the Dusty Macron and the Ethiopian Macron.
-The Ribbed Macron is one of four species in the Macron genus.
 Early investigators believed the smooth version, Macron kellettii, was a separate species but E.A.
 Smith (1903) showed both forms constitute a single species.
+The World Registry of Marine Species (WoRMS) and MolluscaBase both place the genus Macron in the Family Buccinoidea incertae sedis.
+This means that they are uncertain where to place this genus and have temporarily placed it in this family type.

-The Ribbed Macron shells are stout that consist of five or six straight sided whorls, a moderate spire, a short, curved and wide siphonal canal, and a large oval aperture.
+Description: Ribbed Macron Shells are stout, and consist of five or six straight-sided whorls.
+They have a moderate spire.
+The siphonal canal is deep and curved.
+There is a second canal, located at the top of the large oval aperture.
 Each whorl is broadly shouldered giving the shell a turreted look.
-Whorls are encircled with broad flat ribs, which vary in number and width, separated by broad grooves.
+The whorls are encircled with broad flat ribs, which vary in number and width, separated by broad grooves.
 Sometimes the ribs are absent all together.
-There is a small canal at the top of the white aperture and below a narrow, deep siphonal canal.
-Shells of live mollusks are covered with a thick greenish-brown to brown periostracum.
-Both the exterior and the interior of the shells are white with a polished columella.
+The siphonal canal is deep and curved.
+There is a second canal, located at the top of the aperture.
+The ribs extend onto the outer lip of the aperture.
+The inner lip is wide and shiny.
+They have a thick greenish-brown to brown periostracum.
+Both the exterior and the interior of these shells are white in color.
 Ribbed Macron Shells reach a maximum of 8.7 cm (3.4 inches) in length and 5.4 cm (2.0 inches) in height.
+The similar looking Smooth Macron Macron orcutti is smaller, smoother, and found only in Magdalena Bay, Baja California Sur.

-Synonyms include Buccinum aethiops, Macron kellettii, Pseudoliva kellettii, and Purpura trochlea.
+Synonyms: Buccinum aethiops, Pseudoliva kellettii, and Purpura trochlea.